Back to blog

 • Proof packs can now verify in strict mode (fail-closed when signatures/contents don’t match expectations).

-This release is mostly about making the story of an InvarLock run easier to understand—both for you and for anyone reviewing what you produced.
-The big breaking change is the wording cleanup: “certificate” becomes report, and the CLI language converges on evaluate.
-It’s the kind of change that’s slightly annoying for a day, then quietly improves everything afterward.
+This release is mostly about making the story of an InvarLock run easier to understand for both operators and reviewers.
+The breaking cleanup is broad: “certificate” becomes report across artifacts, docs, scripts, notebooks, and Python API surfaces, while CLI terminology converges on evaluate instead of certify.

 More from the blog